 The Consulate General of Greece in New York will process your Greece Schengen visa only after it verifies all your documents.
 Flight and hotel bookings should be included without fail.

 Your visa request can get rejected and you’ll end up losing money if you make actual bookings.
-Take the help of our services and opt for temporary bookings instead.
+Take the help of our services and opt for temporary flight and hotel bookings instead.
 These are accepted by all the Schengen nation consulates.

 Why should I visit your website to book my flight and hotel reservations?